Ballpark Transit

 A Few Busch Stadium Shuttle Tips.
 Taking advantage of a tavern with the shuttle service is a great way to save money on parking, avoid traffic, and enjoy great food and libations.
 I recommend it highly for all of these things.
 Just be mindful of a few notes.

 The Cardinals have a designated shuttle dropoff point at Gate 1.
 This is in the right field corner, so that you know where to leave the ballpark after the game.
-Most shuttle will drop you off there or at Ballpark Village.
+Most shuttles will drop you off there or at Ballpark Village.

 Just in case you get hungry later.